What hours are the hour for your Auckland Hydrotherapy Pool?

 What are the visiting hours for residential clients?

-Visiting hours are between 8am and 9pm every day.
+Visiting is welcome between 8am and 8pm, or outside these hours by prior arrangement with the Registered Nurse on duty.
 All visitors must first report to our staff on site and “sign in”.

 How do I go about accessing Laura Fergusson’s services?

 Please contact the regional centre closest to you by calling: 0800 473 422 (08004REHAB) or by emailing us at email@example.com